Deseao/score-names/README.md

 - Another department will want to use this utility as well, but they have a much more complex name scoring algorithm.
 - This scoring feature will be added to the company's intranet web-app, allowing employees to upload and score files from their desktop.
 - The company will be switching from first names only to both first and last names in the file.

+### Assumptions

+- I made the assumption that lowercasing the names was going to be okay for calculating the score.
+The input is all in uppercase, but I didn't want to rely on that so I explicitly lowercase.